 Though I was succeeding at it, it was taking its toll on my overall wellbeing.
 I was starting to put on weight, I was constantly feeling tired and becoming increasingly unmotivated.
 I was relying on stimulants such as coffee, sugar and cigarettes to get though the long days.
 I

 realised that I need to make a change and wasn’t sure which direction to go in.

 I started to focus on my diet, on exercise and on stress management.
 Gradually my well-being began to return.
 I then saw a course advertised by CNM.
 I researched it and found they were offering a professionally recognized and well regarded diploma course which I could do part-time on weekends.
 I took the leap and signed up.
 It was the best investment I have ever made!
 As the diploma progressed I realised I had found my new career!

 I now have a practice as a Nutritional Therapist in Galway and have a really healthy and balanced life helping others.
 There are some wonderful career opportunities in the field and I would highly recommend it.

-– Nutritionist and College of Naturopathic Medicine graduate, Claire Grady.
+– Nutritionist and College of Naturopathic Medicine student, Claire Grady.

 Cricket Player Turns to Nutrition

 Alex, Student in Naturopathic Nutrition

 As a sports-mad kid growing up in Australia, nutrition was more of an afterthought.
 I thought, “if you’re active, you’re healthy”.

 In 2007, I moved to Ireland and began playing cricket for the Irish team.
 It was then that my attitude towards nutrition started to change.
 By 2008, the Irish team had become mostly professional players, and the importance of nutrition and hydration became a big role in our preparations for games.
 In 2013, I was struck down with painful sciatica and a bulging disc.